 How the course will work online

-The course consists of asynchronous pre-class assignments such as readings, individual reflection, and small peer-group discussions on emerging research plans, and daily 2.5-hour live sessions on Zoom.
+The course consists of asynchronous pre-class assignments such as readings, individual reflection, and small peer-group discussions on emerging research plans, and daily 3 hour lin-person sessions.
 Presentations will be combined with Q&A sessions and small-group work.

-Jo Howard is a Research Fellow and Leader of the Participation, Inclusion & Social Change Cluster, Institute of Development Studies, University of Sussex.
-Jo focuses on participatory and action research processes with people in poverty and marginalisation
+Jo Howard is a Research Fellow and Leader of the Participation, Inclusion and Social Change Cluster at the Institute of Development Studies, University of Sussex.
+She also co-convenes the Master’s programme in Participation, Power and Social Change.

-Researchers and doctoral students seeking to develop participatory research skills
+The course is tailored for researchers and doctoral students seeking to develop participatory research skills.

 The interactive sessions allow you to share knowledge with other researchers, providing space to generate new ideas and solutions.
-The course will be delivered synchronously online.
+The course will be delivered in-person.
 Between each session, there will be additional tasks for both individuals and groups.

 3 ECTS credits – Attend 100% of live sessions and engage fully with class activities.